eliudio/eliud_core/README.md

 ~~~

-2. Error "The operation couldn’t be completed.
-Unable to launch com.example.x.y.z-icloud.com because it has an invalid code signature, inadequate entitlements or its profile has not been explicitly trusted by the user.”
+2. Error "The operation couldnÃƒÆ’Ã†â€™Ãƒâ€šÃ‚Â¢ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â€šÂ¬Ã…Â¡Ãƒâ€šÃ‚Â¬ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â€šÂ¬Ã…Â¾Ãƒâ€šÃ‚Â¢t be completed.
+Unable to launch com.example.x.y.z-icloud.com because it has an invalid code signature, inadequate entitlements or its profile has not been explicitly trusted by the user.ÃƒÆ’Ã†â€™Ãƒâ€šÃ‚Â¢ÃƒÆ’Ã‚Â¢ÃƒÂ¢Ã¢â€šÂ¬Ã…Â¡Ãƒâ€šÃ‚Â¬ÃƒÆ’Ã‚Â¯Ãƒâ€šÃ‚Â¿Ãƒâ€šÃ‚Â½
    Solution: On your iPhone/tablet open Settings >  General > Device Management > Apple Development: someone@icloud.com then select trust at the top.

 3. iOS crash with a stack trace and a message "the default Firebase app has not yet been configured.
 Add `[FIRApp configure];` (`FirebaseApp.configure()` in Swift) to your application"